epam/hub-extensions/README.md

 - `hub-<extension name>-<probably sub-command>` `[<arg1> <-flag> <arg2>]`
 - `hub-<extension name>` `[<probably sub-command> <arg1> <-flag> <arg2>]`

 CLI flags and arguments are not parsed by Hub CLI - they are passed as is to the extension.
-To set Hub CLI logging level to _debug_ use
+To set Hub CLI logging level to _debug_ use:

     HUB_DEBUG=1 hub ext ...

+Not all extensions supports all Hub CLI global flags, like `--debug`, `trace`, or `--force`.
+It's recommended to still parse those flags and ignore if not implemented.

 ### hub pull